njitacm/jerseyctf-2022-challenges/bin/block-game/README.md

 ## Hint
 * This doesn't look like a standalone program, I wonder if it depends on something else to run...
+* If you're getting a command not found error, try building the game from source

 ## Solution